Industrial-Reforged/industrial-reforged/README.md

 [Skiprocks999](https://github.com/skiprocks999) for helping out with the energy api

-[malcomriley's unused textures repository](https://github.com/malcolmriley/unused-textures) from which we borrowed a few textures
+[malcomriley's unused textures repository](https://github.com/malcolmriley/unused-textures) from where we borrowed a few textures